Calgary International Film Festival: History

 The festival began in 2000 with a screening of the locally produced film Waydowntown, and brought in an attendance of 8000 people over six days.

 Growing steadily over the years, in 2016, the festival welcomed 36,693 people to 211 films, shorts, and other industry events.

 In 2016, The Academy of Motion Pictures Arts and Sciences named the CIFF a qualifying festival for the Best Animated Short Film and Live Action Short Film awards.
 CIFF Executive Director Steve Schroeder stated that the status was a “testament to the strength of CIFF’s short film section, and especially the talent of the filmmakers.”

 Since 2016, CIFF has made MovieMaker Magazine's annual list of “50 Film Festivals Worth the Entry Fee, following their place on the list in 2009.
 The annually complied list provides a guide for independent filmmakers to inform them which festivals they should submit to and attend.

-In 2018, in collaboration with the Calgary Board of Education, The Calgary Foundation and Rozsa Foundation, announced Generation Next.
-Generation Next is an innovative film program that aims to empower the youth perspective by working with high school students to select and watch films.

-CIFF celebrated its 18th edition, from September 20 to October 1, 2017 and welcomed over 40,000 people.